 Mark Palmeri, M.D, Ph.D.

-Mark L. Palmeri received his B.S. degree in Biomedical and Electrical Engineering from Duke University, Durham, NC, in 2000.
-He was a James B. Duke graduate fellow and received his Ph.D. degree in Biomedical Engineering from Duke University in 2005 and his M.D. degree from the Duke University School of Medicine in 2007.
-He is currently a Professor of the Practice in Biomedical Engineering and and Assistant Reearch Professor in Anesthesiology at Duke University.
-He is an Associate Editor for Ultrasound in Medicine and Biology, and he serves as a sub-committee co-chair for the RSNA Quantitative Imaging Biomarker Alliance (QIBA) ultrasound shear wave speed imaging committee.
-His research interests include acoustic radiation force shear wave elasticity imaging, ultrasonic imaging, finite element analysis of soft tissue response to acoustic radiation force excitation, medical image processing and medical instrumentation design.
+Mark L. Palmeri received his B.S. degree in Biomedical and Electrical Engineering from Duke University in 2000.
+He was a James B. Duke graduate fellow, he received his Ph.D. in Biomedical Engineering from Duke University in 2005 and his M.D. degree from the Duke University School of Medicine in 2007.
+He is currently a Professor of the Practice in Biomedical Engineering and an Assistant Research Professor in Anesthesiology at Duke University.
+He is an Associate Editor for Ultrasound in Medicine and Biology, and he serves as a sub-committee co-chair for the RSNA Quantitative Imaging Biomarker Alliance (QIBA) Ultrasound Shear Wave Speed imaging committee.
+His research interests include acoustic radiation force shear wave elasticity imaging (ARF-SWEI), ultrasonic imaging, finite element analysis of soft tissue response to acoustic radiation force excitation, medical image processing and medical instrumentation design.

 More details about Dr. Palmeri's research can be found at http://bme.duke.edu/faculty/mark-l-palmeri, including links to online academic profiles.